TyDataSci/Flowershop-WebApp/README.md

-An absolute bare-bones web app.
+The frontend of the flower shop web application.